Python Essentials

 open()

-A built-in function that returns a file object.
-The second parameter can be either of the following:
+It is a built-in function that returns a file object.
+The second parameter sets the text mode.

 • r:

-• It will return an exception if the file does not exist.
+• It will return an exception if the file does not exist (returns FileNotFoundError).

 • a: